 Readwise is an OCR app that turns photos into text.
 I use it to take screenshots of physicial books that I'm reading.
 This plugin automatically pulls in passages from books that I'm reading into Obsidian and allows me to link them with other notes.

-Tasks allows me to aggregate all of my unfinished To Do items onto one page.
+The Tasks plugin allows me to aggregate all of my unfinished To Do items onto one page.
+I embeded an executable code snippet that pulls in tasks and displays them together.